hhu-stups/value-translator/README.md

 Sets provide methods to interpret theses as either relations, sequences or functions.
 All of these interpretations represent additional constraints on the elements of a set.
-The constraints are validated then the reinterpretation methods are invoked.
+The constraints are validated when the reinterpretation methods are invoked.

 These interpretations are represented by the following types: